utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 ### Using HTTP access control

-In addition to using Postman to make calls to a mock server's endpoints, you can also make those requests in a browser.
+While you can use Postman to make calls to a mock server's endpoints, you can also make those requests in a browser.

 A web browser makes a cross-origin HTTP request when it requests a resource from a domain, protocol, or port that's different from its own.
 [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a standard that defines a way in which a browser and server can interact securely.
 In this case, CORS refers to how a web browser interacts with the mock endpoints hosted on the Postman mock server.